In China, the market for prepared dishes is flourishing.

 The success of noodles in the prepared dishes industry

-The River Snail instant noodles, also called Luosifen, are a specialty of Liuzhou, a city located in the south-east province of China the Guanxi.
+The River Snail instant noodles, also called Luosifen, are a specialty of Liuzhou, a city located in the southeast province of China Guanxi.
 Since 2014, due to the impact of takeaway platforms such as Ele.me and Meituan, instant noodle sales have shown a downward trend.
 In 2019, this negative trend stopped.
 And since 2020, River Snails rice noodles have become the favorite prepared dish during the epidemic.

 - Ramen Talk.
 The brand RamenTalk was established in 2016.
 In November 2017, “Ramen Talk” announced that it had received an investment of 4 million yuan.
 In March 2018, “Ramen Talk” completed another 10-million-yuan A round of financing.
-On April 17, 2020, “Ramen Talk” thanks to Li Jiaqi’s live streaming sessions sold hundreds of thousands of pieces.
+On April 17, 2020, “Ramen Talk” thanks to Li Jiaqi’s live-streaming sessions sold hundreds of thousands of pieces.

 - Baman beef noodles.
 This brand also emerged as a fast-food brand during the same period.
 In 2014, Baman Beef Noodles started from offline stores, and in 2016 they launched a series of quick-cooked beef noodles.
 Since 2014, Baman Beef Noodles has received investment from many well-known VCs such as Zhen Fund and IDG Capital.
 In April 2018, after Baman Beef Noodles completed tens of millions of yuan in Series B financing, the valuation reached 500 million yuan.

 - Sichuan Baijia Foods.
 On February 19, 2020, Sichuan Baijia Foods announced that it has completed 110 million yuan in Series A financing, led by Tongchuang Weiye, with an investment of 10% of Baijia Foods’ equity.
-This round of financing is mainly used to increase factory production capacity, expand offline sales channels and online direct supply business.
+This round of financing is mainly used to increase factory production capacity, and expand offline sales channels and online direct supply business.
 According to reports, Baijia Foods’ orders soared during the Spring Festival last year.
-As of the end of February, Baijia Foods had received orders of the near value of 200 million yuan, far higher than the sales of more than 40 million yuan in the same period of 2019.
+As of the end of February, Baijia Foods had received orders of a near value of 200 million yuan, far higher than the sales of more than 40 million yuan in the same period of 2019.